 It is also known as subtractive manufacturing technology since it involves subtracting pieces from a block of material using various cutters or rotating tools to achieve a specific design shape.

 CNC machining is the more common method used for manufacturing small one-off jobs to high volume production since it provides a wide range of surface finishes and materials as well as high accuracy and superior repeatability.
+According to Pick3DPrinter these are the best CNC Routers in the market right now.

 3D printing is more commonly known as additive manufacturing (AM) as — opposed to CNC that subtracts materials while processing — AM adds materials one layer at a time, but doesn’t require any special fixtures or tooling; therefore, the initial setup costs are basically kept at a minimum.
 The most suitable processes used for plastics when printing in 3D are FDM or SLS and for metals, Binder Jetting or SLM/DMLS.